The Project #NOVA

 - Syndromic Surveillance: to develop and implement tools to advance methods for real-time and near-real-time detection of early outbreak signals using existing surveillance data sources.

 - Spatial risk mapping: to advance the use of geographical mapping and analysis for understanding zoonotic disease risks to farm animals and humans.

 - Food purchase data: to create methods to acquire and analyse (large) datasets from food purchases from consumers and institutions, in order to develop the novel field of understanding of risks for sporadic disease and outbreaks via patterns in the food that we buy.
 The two integrative or overarching research umbrellas concern:

 - Mathematics and Economy: To develop advanced mathematical modelling tools for better analysis of existing surveillance data, with a particular aim of conducting cost-effect analyses.

 - Terminology, data sources and barriers: within a One Health perspective, to define common surveillance concepts, locate and make use of available data sources and understand impediments in the use of surveillance data and tools that may exist in some countries or sectors.

-NOVA, is expected, through its collaborative structure, to help advance the use of modern surveillance principles across Europe.
-Moreover, the outcomes developed will have practical and cost-saving impacts on how surveillance of existing and emerging zoonotic agents is being conducted within the EU.
+The collaborative structure of NOVA enabled the development of several novel outputs that advance the use of modern surveillance and response principles across Europe.
+Moreover, these outputs have practical and cost-saving impacts on how surveillance of existing and emerging zoonotic agents is being conducted within the EU.